How to Motivate Your Sales Team During a Crisis

 You can easily talk about your sales goals through your team meetings or during one-on-one conversations.
 Being able to adjust to new situations might also come with the need to make adjustments to your current goals.

+Sales goals play a major role in motivating your sales team.
 Goals can and should be changed in order for everyone to be able to continue their work undisturbed and without panic.

 - Ensure the team goals are attainable

 - Be empathetic while setting goals in a crisis

 - If you push your team too much, they might fall through the cracks